Can Teacher Sue His Employeer For Slip And Fall?

 If you are a teacher who has suffered a slip and fall injury on school property, you may be able to sue your employer for damages.
 However, it is important to understand the potential benefits and downsides of taking legal action before making a decision.
 By taking the appropriate steps after a slip and fall accident, you can protect your rights and ensure that you receive the compensation you deserve.

-Read More: How Many Slip And Falls In Ny?
+Read More: How Much Is A Slip And Fall Case Worth?

 Frequently Asked Questions